 5 questions about the new Lease Accounting StandardsFor your fleet

-The International Accounting Standards Board (IASB), responsible for issuing International Financial Reporting Standards (IFRS), has introduced a new standard for lease accounting.
-This new standard will change accounting for vehicle fleets.
+The International Accounting Standards Board (IASB), responsible for issuing International Financial Reporting Standards (IFRS), introduced a new standard for lease accounting in 2017.
+This new standard changed accounting for vehicle fleets.

-In order to help your transition, here are five questions about the new lease accounting standards that are relevant for all fleet managers.
+Here are five questions about the changed lease accounting standards that are relevant for all fleet managers.

-1. How are vehicle leases accounted for in the current situation?
+1. How were vehicle leases accounted for before the change?

 - Finance lease

 - Operating lease

 Under a finance lease, the lease assets (vehicles) were recorded on the balance sheet of the company using the vehicles.
 With an operating lease, the leased vehicles were not included on the balance sheet.

 Not including the operating leases on the balance sheet was criticised for not providing a clear and transparent picture of the benefits and obligations a company has resulting from operating leases.

 By also incorporating the operating leases onto the balance sheet, the standards setters aimed to increase the transparency and consistency of the related financial reporting.